Travel to Japan

 • Flying into Osaka

 • There is also Itami (ITM) airport, which serves as a domestic airport.
-This is located in the north of Osaka, and takes about 20-25min by a cab in early morning or roughly 30min by (multiple) trains to get to the central part (Umeda).
+This is located in the north of Osaka, and takes about 20-25min by cab in early morning or roughly 30min by (multiple) trains to get to the central part (Umeda).
 You could easily find flights between Haneda and Itami (at least every 30min) but only a few a day from/to Narita.

 • KIX is farther to Osaka than Kobe (domestic) airport (UKB).
 So, UKB could be an option if you fly domestically.
 There's even a ferry service between KIX and UKB.